 Director of studies: Dr Marina Lathouri Second supervisor: Prof Sokratis Georgiadis

 The thesis examines the architectural discussion on modernity and national identity in post-war Greece.
 In particular it focuses on four cases that try to reconcile national stereotypes with modern ideas and reflect the problematic process of absorbing modernity.
-Each of four cases is examined in a separate chapter and each chapter is concerned with a distinct aspect of the myths of Greekness, which appear in the work and discourse of the four main architects - protagonists of the thesis: Aris Konstantinidis, Eero Saarinen, Alexandra Moreti and Konstantinos Doxiadis.
-The thesis seeks to contribute to the dissolution of myths and constructs in architectural historiography in Greece and add to recent international scholarship on critical issues of national identity and modernity.
+Each case is examined in a separate chapter and each chapter is concerned with a distinct aspect of the myths of Greekness, which appear in the work and discourse of the four main architects - protagonists of the thesis: Aris Konstantinidis, Eero Saarinen, Alexandra Moreti and Konstantinos Doxiadis.
+The thesis seeks to contribute to the dissolution of myths and constructs in the architectural historiography of Greece, and to recent international scholarship on critical issues of national identity and modernity.
+PhD completed 2016.